 8. Go into the next field (there is no gate) and veer left to cross the field along the man-made path, aiming for the hole in the hedge.
 Cross over the stile into a field and veer left, aiming for the far left corner of the field.
 Go down the steps and through a kissing gate and turn right onto a country road.
 Veer right at the fork in the road and at the following intersection, you’re back on The Street in Luckington.

-Find the walk itinerary pdf file: Luckington to Sherston walk by adragonsescape.com
+Download the walk itinerary pdf: Luckington to Sherston walk by adragonsescape.com

-Download the walk GPX file: Luckington to Sherston walk on my.viewranger.com
+Find the walk map and download the GPX file: Luckington to Sherston walk on outdooractive.com

 Luckington to Sherston walk details